✓ Updated February 2026

 Te Puia's Geothermal Wonders & Māori Culture

-Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly unforgettable spectacle.
-Immerse yourself in Māori traditions with a cultural performance and a guided tour of the village, learning about ancient customs and the significance of the geothermal landscape.
+Witness the raw power of Pōhutu Geyser erupting skyward at Te Puia, a truly mesmerizing spectacle.
+Immerse yourself in authentic Māori culture with a traditional welcome (pōwhiri) and a captivating performance, feeling the heartbeat of the land and its people.

 Hāngī Feast & Local Flavors